Sir-Tobias/SoftwareQualityAssuranceCAGroup7/TaskEstimation.md

     Story point estimation usually takes place during the product backlog refinement sessions.
 The product owner doesn’t estimate during the session but they are responsible for explaining the user stories to the team.

-    Before estimation starts the team finds a reference user story
+    Before estimation starts the team finds a reference user story that everyone in the team understands and can resonate with.
+Once the story is defined they then estimate the other user stories by comparing it to the reference story.
 <br>